torproject/stem/docs/tutorials/to_russia_with_love.rst

 Reading Twitter
 ---------------

 Now lets do somthing a little more interesting, and read a Twitter feed over Tor.
-This can be easily done `using thier API <https://dev.twitter.com/docs/api/1/get/statuses/user_timeline>`_...
+This can be easily done `using thier API <https://dev.twitter.com/docs/api/1/get/statuses/user_timeline>`_ (**warning: Twitter has deprecated the API that this example uses,** :trac:`9003`)...

 ::